 Why is the music program not included in the tuition I pay for school?

 Tuition at these schools does not allow for the addition of a program of this nature, so they contract with organizations such as Fundamental Music to offer classes as an optional service.

 Are there any extra Fees?

 The tuition for lessons are for Teaching services only.
 Students will need an instrument, lesson book and in many cases, a music stand.
 The lesson book and performance music is $20 (which is listed on the enrollment form – the book will be delivered to school)

-Instruments are available using our IPP (Instrument Purchase Plan).
+Instruments are available using our Instrument Purchase Program.
 You will own your instrument in under a year with no finance or interest costs.

-Depending on the instrument, payments range from $18 to $38.
-There is an option to return the instrument should you decide to stop playing.
-(Details on the Policy and Agreement page when you enroll.
+Depending on the instrument, payments range from $25 to $38.
+After the 4th payment, there is an option to return the instrument (should you decide to stop playing).
+Details are on the Policy and Agreement page when you enroll.